joshuaned/comp2000_2025_ass1/README.md

 For example, in Plant.java, my abstract class, I make the cell use Rectangle instead of Cell, because it allows more room for what I put into it.\
 Since Cell inherits from Rectangle, it allows me to not only put rectangles into cell but also Cell.\
 This is useful for my program and future design implementations, for example, in the Button.java abstract class, I want to get information and data from a particular plant; however, the button is not a Cell, which could cause issues if the type were only Cell.
 But since Button extends Rectangle, it allows me to also create a 'dummy' plant to get the info from for my button, and can take the simple x, y, positioning from the object as it is a rectangle.
+Additionally, generics also provide a kind of safety next for using similar types.
+When I initially used Cell cell, instead of Rectangle cell, I had errors when passing in a rectangle, as the children of Button are not Cells.

 #### How Generics support good design
 In my project, Generics allow me to input a variety of fields/objects into my variables.
 For example, instead of being limited to a variable that can only hold an ArrayList, I can use the generic List, allowing me to create a different kind of list if needed.
 This allows flexibility in programming for the developer.